Whether you’re 16 or 60, or any age for that matter, you will bump up against this question at some point: “What should I do with my life?”

 Whatever fears and anxieties you are clutching on to (I am too old, I don’t have time, I can’t go back to school), acknowledge that they aren’t necessarily true.
 They aren’t insurmountable if you give yourself permission to challenge them.

-Step 14.
-Address current problems before jumping ship.
+17. Address current problems before jumping ship.

 Maybe you don’t need a new job after all but rather some changes in your current one.
 Is there any way that you could love your job if just a few things were different?